Financial and Economic Education

-Mizuho positions the ongoing promotion of financial education as a key initiative in the FY2016–18 Group CSR Initiative Policy.
+Mizuho positions the ongoing promotion of financial and economic education as a key initiative in the FY2016–18 Group CSR Initiative Policy.

 With the use of electronic money and the like, cashless transactions in which people do not directly handle money in everyday life are becoming more common.
 At the same time, financial crimes such as billing fraud and fraudulent transactions are on the rise.
-In this situation, the need for "financial education" that again teaches children the role, the value, and the importance of money and that cultivates children's money sense and morality has been pointed out.
+In this situation, the need for "financial and economic education" that the role, the value, and the importance of money and that cultivates children's money sense and morality has been pointed out.

 Initiative Details, Targets, Achievements